 Many restaurants are now offering to do the dirty work for you, and will bring you the meat ready shelled.
 As one expat blogger remarked "It's surprising how much better hairy crabs are after you've removed the obstacle of actually eating it".

 Westerners might choose to pair their hairy crab with Champagne or white wine, but if you are going to try the local food you should make sure you do it right.
 The Chinese pair hairy crab, no matter the dish, with Shaoxing style Huangjiu.
-The 'yellow wine' has been the traditional accompaniment to hairy crabs for centuries, not just for its ability to coax out the delicate flavours of the dish, but also for its traditional Chinese medicinal properties.
+The 'yellow wine' has been the traditional accompaniment to hairy crabs for centuries, not just for its ability to coax out the delicate flavors of the dish, but also for its traditional Chinese medicinal properties.

 Chinese medicine places great importance on balancing hot and cold energy - Yin and Yang.
 It is believed that a failure to keep these two forces in balance will block your qi, resulting in body aches and lethargy.
 Hairy crab is regarded as a yin, and the Huangjiu as yang, though experience will show you that too much of the latter will give you body aches and lethargy no matter how much crab you eat.

-Best places to eat Hairy Crab
+Best Places to Eat Hairy Crab

-Cheng Long Hang Crab Palace: As the name suggests, this place is all about crab.
+Cheng Long Hang Crab Palace (成隆行蟹王府): As the name suggests, this place is all about crab.
 The array of private dining rooms creates an intimate atmosphere and means that any messy mishaps won't happen in front of an audience.
 It is a good idea to reserve a table, particularly during hairy crab season.

 - Address: 216 Jiujiang Lu, near Henan Zhong Lu 九江路216号近河南中路口

-Yuan Yuan: A high end Shanghainese restaurant popular with locals and expats alike, even if you don't time you trip with the hairy crab season, this is still a place you should try.
+Yuan Yuan (圆苑酒家): A high end Shanghainese restaurant popular with locals and expats alike, even if you don't time you trip with the hairy crab season, this is still a place you should try.
 It is best to book a table to make sure you book to beat the crowds.

 - Address: 201 Xingguo Lu, near Tai'an Lu 兴国路201号, 近泰安路